Choosing a telescope is the biggest decision we make as backyard astronomers.

 You won’t be surprised to learn that this model is primarily aimed at the astrophotographer but a five inch aperture means you’ll also get exceptional views of the moon and planets using this scope with your own eyes.

-This is a very special telescope, combining aperture with quality to provide a refractor capable of looking at bright objects like the moon and planets in high detail with very little aberration.
+As refracting telescopes go, this is one of the best available in 2020.
+In combining aperture with quality, Orion have created a refractor capable of seeing incredible detail with very little aberration.
 If money is not and issue for you, or you just want some of the best astro equipment available today, then this could be the model for you.

 - Large triplet lens